Fitus/Zaloha.sh/DOCUMENTATION.md

 The remaining code uses the produced data to perform actual work, and should be self-explanatory.

+An interactive JavaScript flowchart exists that explains the internal processing within Zaloha in a graphical and intuitive manner.

+  Interactive JavaScript flowchart: <a href="https://fitus.github.io/flowchart.html">https://fitus.github.io/flowchart.html</a>

 Understanding AWKDIFF is the key to understanding of whole Zaloha.
 An important hint to AWKDIFF is that there can be five types of filesystem objects in